 7. Talking to Humans

 In Talking to Humans, Giff Constable provides readers with a practical guide on the qualitative side of customer development.
 Through his experience in business, Constable can provide consumers with a quick read that provides plenty of real-world examples of how to structure and improve any business when it comes to fostering positive relationships with potential customers.
-This is a great book for anyone looking for a quick read that provides a series of actionable steps that will help to improve customer relationships and retention.
+This is a great book for customer service folks, and anyone looking for a quick read that provides a series of actionable steps that will help to improve customer relationships and retention.

 Length: 75 pages